August 8th, 2018

 Distance: 29 miles

-On today’s agenda was walking around Mt Jefferson.
+On today’s agenda: walking around Mt Jefferson, another volcano.
+I love it!

 I was reluctant to leave my lovely campsite but I wanted to do big miles today, maybe as much as 33.
 Of course the day started with a big climb (Oregon is not flat) but it was worth it for the views.
 I watched the sun rise through the haze.
-I assume the smoke is from the CA fires but who knows.
+I assume the smoke is from the fires to the south but who knows.

 The trail went steeply through rock fields up to a ridge, where the views of Mt Jefferson were the best.
 I even went over a few snow patches, which were fun, a reminder of my early days on the trail.